-- 60. As banks are often subject to various forms of regulatory requirements related to liquidity in several jurisdictions, a potential conflict between these requirements and the demand for liquidity buffers might arise.
-Where such a conflict is present, the overlap between the pools of liquid assets that banks would hold in response to the present guidelines and other pools of liquid assets that banks hold to meet regulatory requirements has to be assessed. - 61.
+- excludes emergency facilities that may be offered by central banks in stressed times. - 64.It will be important for banks to have a clear understanding of the terms and conditions under which central banks may provide funding against assets eligible as collateral under stressed conditions.
+Banks should periodically test whether central banks will effectively provide funding against such assets and should apply appropriate haircuts to reflect the amount of funding that central banks might actually provide in stressed scenarios (for the assets in question and for the banks themselves).
+Furthermore, banks will have to demonstrate adequate diversification in the total composition of the buffer so as to guarantee to supervisors that they are not relying too heavily on access to central bank facilities as their main source of liquidity.
+Regular participation in open market operations should not, per se, be interpreted as a close dependence on central banks. - 65.As banks are often subject to various forms of regulatory requirements related to liquidity in several jurisdictions, a potential conflict between these requirements and the demand for liquidity buffers might arise.
+Where such a conflict is present, the overlap between the pools of liquid assets that banks would hold in response to the present guidelines and other pools of liquid assets that banks hold to meet regulatory requirements has to be assessed. - 66.
 The buffer is meant to be used to withstand a liquidity stress, whereas a regulatory requirement should be complied with at all times.
 As the liquidity buffer is determined as excess liquidity over business-as-usual conditions, banks should assess to what extent any regulatory requirement also exceeds their business-as-usual liquidity needs.
 In this case, a conflict potentially arises and a delineation of qualifying assets for both purposes should be made.
 Where assets qualify for both purposes, the liquidity buffer should be calculated as an excess over the regulatory requirement.
 In any other case, no conflict exists and both should be met separately without influencing each other.
 The only exception would be where supervisors allow a diminution of the regulatory requirement in times of stress.
 In this case, and where an overlap is clearly present, this part of the overlap could be included in the buffer.
 In any case, it is important for banks to establish a dialogue with regulators concerning possible overlaps or conflicts between the two.

-Guideline 5 - Credit institutions need to manage their stocks of liquid assets to ensure to the maximum extent possible that they will be available in times of stress.
+Guideline 5 - Credit institutions need to manage their stocks of liquid assets to ensure, to the maximum extent possible, that they will be available in times of stress.
 They should avoid holding large concentrations of single securities and there should be no legal, regulatory, or operational impediments to using these assets.